jpcampos/camp-demo/README.md

 - All services are REST endpoints.
 - The request/response mechanism is in JSON
 - The arrival date has a unique constraint in the db.
 This way it leaves the transactional boundary to save a reservation to the db, the source of truth.
 The departure date is left alone to leave the transactional boundary to only one value.
 - The application can run as just a springboot application from the command line or a spring boot application + postgres database in a docker compose deployment.
+The springboot containers can be spun into multiple containers.
+The db however is left in a single container to ensure consistency of data.
 ## Out of Scope
 - SSL.
 - Security and Authentication